keerthiramagiri/React-namaste/README.md

 # JS engine willl understand ES6(ECMAScript)

 # Babel is JS compiler/transpiler take the jsx and it converts into the react code that js engine will understand

+If we want to give attributes to JSX we use camel case

+# React Component
+-Class Based Component - OLD, -Functional Component - NEW

+What is functional component?
+It is normal javascript function which writtern some peace react function or jsx code.

+# we can write any java script code inside jsx/ paranthesis {}.